TUDelft-CITG/halem/docs/installation.rst

 Stable release
 --------------

-To install OpenCLSim, run this command in your terminal:
+To install HALEM, run this command in your terminal:

 .. code-block:: bash

-    # Use pip to install OpenClSim
+    # Use pip to install HALEM
-    pip install openclsim
+    pip install halem

-This is the preferred method to install OpenCLSim, as it will always install the most recent stable release.
+This is the preferred method to install HALEM as it will always install the most recent stable release.

 If you do not `pip`_ installed, this `Python installation guide`_ can guide you through the process.